rbind/daijiang/content/resume.md

 ## Current Position

-I am currently a postdoc associate in the [Department of Wildlife Ecology and Conservation](http://wec.ufl.edu/) at the [University of Florida](http://www.ufl.edu/).
+I am currently an Assistant Professor at Louisiana State University (website: https://www.dlilab.com/).
+I used to be a postdoc associate in the [Department of Wildlife Ecology and Conservation](http://wec.ufl.edu/) at the [University of Florida](http://www.ufl.edu/).

 ## Education